 Your Anni & your Shakti Mat Team

-If you would like to share your thoughts on the topics of acupressure and acupressure mat for birth preparation and give other expectant mothers tips about it or ask questions, feel free to leave us a comment or visit us on Facebook.
+If you would like to discuss the topics of acupressure and acupressure mats for birth preparation and give other expectant mothers tips or ask questions, please leave us a comment or visit us on Facebook.